shterrett/WeddingCeremony/README.md

 Feel free to fork the repository and use it as a starting point for you own!

 The project is written in LaTeX and compiled from there into a .pdf.
 To make the booklet:
-+ Exit the .tex file in a text editor to make any changes desired
++ Edit the .tex file in a text editor to make any changes desired
 + $ pdflatex ceremony.tex
 + $ pdfbook ceremony.pdf